jasmine522/Poem-Finder/README.md

 # Poem-Finder
-As a user, I want to pull up a random poem so that I can read it.
+This is a simple webiste where a user can pull up a random poem for the day to read it.